 On any Sunday you are invited to come by the Community Service table in Channing Hall to learn how you can volunteer.

-We sponsor two blood drives each year to benefit Carter BloodCare, one each in the spring and fall.
+We sponsor three blood drives each year to benefit Carter BloodCare, one each in the spring and fall.
 The BloodMobile sets up at the church on Sunday morning, and blood donors give the gift of life before, during, and after the morning church services.
 Contact Sara Miskimins to make your reservation at firstname.lastname@example.org.

 Durable Medical Equipment Exchange recycles durable medical equipment (DME) such as wheelchairs, scooters, walkers, bedside commodes, shower chairs, and home hospital beds and then distributes the equipment free of charge to Dallas County residents. www.dfwdmeexchange.org